DaviTeodoro/J.A.R.V.I.S/README.md

 > 2- It's quite expensive and addictive; the price adds up quickly.

-# J.A.R.V.I.S - ChatGPT in your terminal
+# J.A.R.V.I.S - ChatGPT doing bash stuff in your terminal